Keksuccino/docs_fancymenu/elements.md

     *   Toggling a layout or variable on/off.
 *   **Key Features:**
     *   **Actions on Toggle:** Executes [Action Scripts](https://docs.fancymenu.net/en/action-scripts) when its state changes.
 The current state (`true` or `false`) can be accessed within its actions.
+    *   **Variable Mode:** Can be linked directly to a FancyMenu variable, making the checkbox state read from and write to that variable.
     *   **Custom Appearance:** Supports custom textures for the background (in normal, hover, and inactive states) and the checkmark itself.

 ## Text Input Field